Kronuz/Xapiand/docs/_docs/exploring.md

 {% include curl.html req=req %}

-The difference here is that instead of passing `q=*` in the URI, we `POST` a JSON-style query request body to the `:search` API.
+The difference here is that instead of passing `q=*` in the URI, we `POST` a JSON-style query request body to the `SEARCH` method.

 Dissecting the above, the query part tells us what our query definition is and the `_query` part is simply the type of query that we want to run.
 The